 The vision, goals, and strategies outlined in this section represent the culmination of analysis of existing conditions, research of national trends, and extensive public input.
-They are informed by the County's 2016 Comprehensive Plan, as well as the specific opportunities and challenges facing the Los Alamos community.
+They are informed by the Los Alamos County Comprehensive Plan, as well as the specific opportunities and challenges facing the Los Alamos community.